-- Mental Health Block Grant Project Plan
+- Mental Health Block Grant Project Plan Fiscal Year 2019-2020

-- Substance Abuse Prevention & Treatment Project Plan
+- Substance Abuse Block Grant Project Plan Fiscal Year 2019-2020

-The Ombuds service provides free and confidential help when you have a concern or complaint about your mental health services.
+The Ombuds service provides free and confidential help when you have a concern or complaint about your behavioral health services.
 It is independent of Beacon.
 The Ombuds service can help you with the grievance and appeals system.
 It can also help you file and assist you during an Administrative Fair hearing.

-- North Central Washington (Grant, Chelan and Douglas Counties), please contact the Ombuds Ken Sterner at 800-572-4459 or via email at firstname.lastname@example.org.
+- North Central Washington (Chelan, Douglas, Grant, and Okanogan Counties), please contact the Ombuds Nanine Carter at 800-572-4459 or 509-886-0700 ext.
+237 via email at firstname.lastname@example.org.